Grants to Support Knowledge Exchange

 Each year a maximum of three large research grants of up to £3,000 and eight smaller travel awards of up to £500 will be made.

-Our grants programme is open to IOM3 undergraduate and postgraduate student, graduate and professional graduate members working within the materials, minerals and mining sector in academia or industry.
+Our grants programme is open to IOM3 Undergraduate and Postgraduate student and Associate members (for a minimum of 12 months prior to application) working within the materials, minerals and mining sector in academia or industry.

 Our grants can be used to fund travel and subsistence expenses associated with: